-Then she learned that she could open up the fridge,
+Then she learned she could open the fridge and

-find the tupperware of cooked steel cut oats along with the soy milk and cream.
+find the Tupperware of cooked steel-cut oats and the soy milk and cream.

-pours the soymilk in the bowl, and adds little a touch of cream.
+then pour the soymilk into the bowl and add a little touch of cream.

 Next, Lottie learned to pull the stool to another counter where we keep the

-honey and she adds a nice glob of the sticky "bee throw-up"
+honey to add a nice glob of the sticky "bee throw-up"

 (as she calls it) to her little bowl of oatmeal.